 What kind of financial help can I get if my loved one was killed in a car crash?

-If your loved one has died as a result of a crash that was the fault of another driver, you have an immediate right to sue to the at-fault driver and are entitled to no-fault survivor benefits to begin compensating you and your family for your loss.
+If your loved one has died as a result of a crash that was the fault of another driver, you have an immediate right to sue the at-fault driver.
+You are also entitled to no-fault survivor benefits as compensation for your loss.

-The Minnesota No-Fault Act provides for up to $5,000 for funeral expense coverage to include such items as casket, burial, flowers and an organist.
+The Minnesota No-Fault Act requires automobile insurance companies to provide for up to $5,000 for funeral expense coverage to include such items as a casket, burial, flowers, and an organist or another musician.

-No-fault wage loss benefits may provide compensation to your family for the loss of an individual who was an economic provider for your household.
-If your deceased loved one was an economic provider for your family, your family may receive up to $500 per week for a maximum of $20,000 in survivor's no-fault wage loss benefits.
-Other contributions of money or economic value (not including services) the surviving dependents would have received from the decedent are also reimbursable to the surviving family members through no-fault benefits.
-Also included in the category of economic value are the following tangible items: insurance benefits, disability coverage, pension and Keogh plan, proceeds of household business such as crafts or day care, routine household services, and expenses for wages to compensate a replacement worker for running a business.
+No-fault wage loss benefits may provide compensation to your family for the loss of an individual who was an economic provider in your household.
+If your deceased loved one provided for the rest of the family, you may receive up to $500 per week for a maximum of $20,000 in survivor's no-fault wage loss benefits.